yaronct/glfw/README.md

 application development.
 It provides a simple, platform-independent API for creating windows and contexts, reading input, handling events, etc.

-Version 3.1.2 is _not yet described_.
+Version 3.2 is _not yet described_.

 If you are new to GLFW, you may find the
 [introductory tutorial](http://www.glfw.org/docs/latest/quick.html) for GLFW 3 useful.
 If you have used GLFW 2 in the past, there is a [transition guide](http://www.glfw.org/docs/latest/moving.html) for moving to the GLFW 3 API.

-Note that a number of source files have been added or renamed in 3.1, which may require you to update any custom build files you have.

 ## Compiling GLFW